 The County is home to two broadcast television stations, Channels 21 and 57, and receives nine additional VHF and UHF stations.
-Cable programming is available throughout the County via Altice Corp. (formerly Cablevision Systems Corp.), which includes access to channels with a local focus.
+Cable programming is available throughout the County via Cablevision Systems Corp., which includes access to channels with a local focus.
 Satellite programming and service from Verizon and DISH Network are also available in the County.
 In addition, Cablevision's News 12 provides local news coverage on cable, as does Verizon's FiOS1.

 Film, television and commercial production continues to be a major part of the County's economic development, driven in part by its close proximity to New York City.
+An independent report by Camoin Associates estimated that the County received more than approximately \$530 million in economic benefits from the film industry in 2013 and 2014 with approximately 1,700 jobs.
 The County benefits from being the home to Gold Coast Studios and Grumman Studios.
 Numerous other outdoor and indoor filming locations have also been used, including the Nassau County Correctional Center, Belmont Racetrack, the Garden City Hotel, and Old Bethpage Village Restoration.